top of page

 The second source of National Catholicism comes from the Roman Catholic Church in Brazil.

 At the conclusion of the Second World War, Bishop Carlos Duarte Costa, a Roman Catholic Bishop voiced his disapproval of many practices of the Roman Catholic Church in Brazil and did so very strongly, which led to his being excommunicated from the Roman Catholic Church.
-He then established on July 6, 1945, a National Church called “Igreja Catolica Apostolica do Brasil” (Catholic Apostolic Church of Brazil).
-This church movement has spread to several countries and came to the United States in 1947, two years after its foundation in Brazil.
+He then on the same day of his excommunication established on July 6, 1945, a National Church called “Igreja Catolica Apostolica do Brasil” (Catholic Apostolic Church of Brazil).
+This church movement has spread to several countries and came to the United States in 1947, two years after its foundation in Brazil, by Bishop Esteban Corradi through Albuquerque, New Mexico.

 From coast to coast, the National Catholic movement continues to grow and spread, bringing Christ to many, who had given up the hope of Catholic reforms or even their Catholicism altogether.

-This Church differs from the Roman Catholic Church in some of its disciplines but maintains all authentic Catholic theology and doctrine as it existed prior to the First Vatican Council.
+This Church differs from the Roman Catholic Church in some of its disciplines but maintains all authentic Catholic Tradition, Theology and Doctrine as it existed prior to the First Vatican Council.

 Differences in the discipline are as follows